 Overly ripe papayas should not be given to parrots that are feather plucking (or with a history of it).
 That’s because the itchy skin and stress can trigger the behavior once more.

-Overly ripe papayas are yellow in color, covered in bruises, and have weak skin that tears apart with just a bit of pressure.
+Overly ripe papayas are yellow, covered in bruises, and have weak skin that tears apart with just a bit of pressure.
 Make sure you check the ripeness before feeding it to your parrot.